- The shocking attack on the cousins ages 14 and 16 sparks outrage worldwide

 Authorities arrested five men -- three brothers and two police officers -- who are facing rape and murder charges, said R.K.S.
 Rathore, a senior police officer.

 In addition, the officers face charges of conspiracy in the crime and negligence of duty after villagers accused them of failing to respond when they first pinpointed the suspects.

 An autopsy confirmed that the girls had been raped and strangled, according to authorities.
 They were cremated the same day the bodies were found, in line with Hindu customs, said Mukesh Saxena, a local police official.

 "We are scared," said Renu Devi, a woman in the village where the attack occurred.

 "If this could happen to them, it could happen to us also."

 Police under scrutiny

 Devi has reason to fear.
-The girls were in an orchard relieving themselves the night of May 27 when the attackers grabbed them, authorities said.
+The girls were out in the orchard relieving themselves Tuesday night when the attackers grabbed them, authorities said.